 You can fly into Kisumu International Airport, which is a smaller airport much closer to Ndhiwa.
 There are several flights each day from Nairobi to Kisumu, many with Kenya Airways, which means if you travel with Kenya Airways or partner airlines KLM and Air France you will be able to transfer straight through to Kisumu.
 Upon arrival in Kisumu, it is approximately 2 hours to Ndhiwa.

 Finally, there are flights between Nairobi Wilson Airport, a smaller airport in Nairobi and Homa Bay.
 These flights are with an airline called Fly540 and depart early in the morning.
-You will likely have to organise an overnight stay in Nairobi – we would recommend Wildebeest Eco Camp, which is a beautiful place to stay and very close to Wilson Airport.
-Homa Bay is around half an hour from Ndhiwa.
+Currently, we would advise against taking these flights as the airline has repeatedly cancelled the flight with no notice and this has caused a great deal of inconvenience to our guests.

 Yes.
 Though it would be appreciated if you could notify us of any dietary requirements in advance, so that we can ensure we have suitable food available.

 We have clean, filtered drinking water.
 Our washing-up water comes from a well or is rainwater collected from the roof.
 When you’re on safari or tour in Kenya, bottled water is available to purchase in most towns and lodges (including Karibuni).
 Unfortunately, few people in rural Kenya have access to treated, clean water and the majority of the population drinks water from a river or well.

 Yes.
 It is necessary to take reasonable precautions, such as not walking alone after dark, but Ndhiwa is very safe and our guests have not experienced any safety issues.
 The UK Foreign & Commonwealth Office advice is available here.